Supreme Court Turns Away Billionaire Who Wanted To Turn People Away From Calif. Beach

 To prepare for a potential Supreme Court showdown, Khosla had hired well-known attorney Paul Clement, a veteran of dozens of cases at the high court, including the challenge to the Obama health care overhaul.

-But the justices declined to take the case on Monday, ending a lengthy process that included the initial appeal, a response by Surfrider, a counter-response by Khosla's lawyers, and numerous briefs filed by interested parties.
+But the justices declined to take the case on Monday, ending a lengthy process that included the initial appeal, a response by Surfrider, a counterresponse by Khosla's lawyers and numerous briefs filed by interested parties.

 Those exchanges had fed speculation that the Supreme Court would take the case.
 But the two sides also disagreed on whether the case was "ripe" for the Supreme Court's review at all.
 In its filing, Surfrider said the case wasn't ripe, because "the property owner has not applied for a permit to gain the relief they seek."